miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Restored Protean 4/5 damage and some enemy discipline resistances.
 Added Firemage cast animation and improved name of Dominated guard.
 Moved female disease bum near to Last Round to make her lines fit.
-Fixed many enemies not damaging each other even when Blood Boilded.
+Fixed many enemies not damaging each other even being Blood Boiled.
 Delayed Boris' Dementation reaction and made Dima leave when sent.
 Turned all armor and Ocean House pendant not stashable or loosable.
 Locked buggy temple door for good and fixed more props and sounds.